hildogjr/KiCost/docs/usage.rst

    each distributor.
    The spreadsheet also shows the current inventory of each part from each distributor so you can tell if there's a problem finding something and an alternate part may be needed.
-5. Enter the quantity of each part in your schematic that you want to purchase from each distributor.
+5. Enter the quantity of each part that you want to purchase from each distributor.
-   Lists of part numbers and quantities will appear in formats that you can cut-and-paste directly into the website ordering page of each distributor.
+   Lists of part numbers and quantities will appear that you can cut-and-paste directly into the website ordering page of each distributor.

 ------------------------